DEFRA/ffc-development-guide/standards/kubernetes/labels.md

 In order to take full advantage of using labels, they should be applied on every resource object within a Helm chart. i.e. all deployments, services, ingresses etc.

+When using the [FFC Helm Chart Library](https://github.com/DEFRA/ffc-helm-library), these labels are automatically applied to all resource objects.

 ## Required labels
 Each Helm chart templated resource should have the below labels.
 Example placeholders are provided for values.